Learn About Estate Planning Strategies for Helping Your Family Avoid Probate Court

 Alternatives To Probate

-Many people will avoid probate, if at all possible, attempting to sidestep the lengthy court process and many procedures.
+As a result, many people will avoid probate, if at all possible, attempting to sidestep the lengthy court process and many procedures.
+While a valid will is an important estate planning tool, it is not sufficient to avoid probate.
 At Law Office of Troy M. Moore, PLLC, we assist individuals in understanding their options in avoiding probate and handling the estate in other manners.

 Texas offers some main alternatives to formally going through probate in a Houston probate court.
 As your trusted resource for probate law, we are here to help.
 See what follows below.